Missouri regulates boarding schools after abuse allegations

 James Clemensen, a retired California trooper, and his wife, Kathy, started Agape in Stockton, Missouri, in 1990.
 He told a reporter in 2002 that he picked Missouri because of its lack of regulation.
 He died in October.

 Agape serves 120-150 boys ages 12-17.
-It’s website says it’s a nonprofit school “designed to show God’s love to teen boys struggling with behavior issues that can threaten their future.”
+Its website says it’s a nonprofit school “designed to show God’s love to teen boys struggling with behavior issues that can threaten their future.”

 The school remains open.
 Five staffers were charged in September with abusing students.
 In December, Dr. David Smock was charged with sexual abuse.
 He pleaded not guilty in March.